Waste Management with BSF

 Real-World Examples of BSF Farming

-BSF farming is still a new concept, but there are already examples of it being implemented successfully around the world.
-For example, one of our clients has a BSF farm, which can process up to 100 tons of organic waste per day.
-The company uses the larvae produced by the farm to create a sustainable source of animal feed for the aquaculture industry.
+For example, one of our clients operates a BSF facility that processes up to 100 tons of organic waste per day.
+The company uses larvae from this system to produce sustainable animal feed for the aquaculture industry.

 The benefits of BSF farming are numerous: